top of page

 Universal and Amblin's JURASSIC WORLD REBIRTH has exceeded initial expectations, signaling a promising new chapter for the popular...

-By Lauren Selmann
+By Lauryn Selmann

 We're Gonna Need a Bigger Celebration: 'Jaws' at 50, A Legacy That Still Bites